The Convert Files is a column containing musings and observations by Jeff Borders, a convert to The Church of Jesus Christ of Latter-day Saints.

 You might think I am being too sensitive, but perception is reality, and words do matter.
 My wife has had more than one person say to her, “I could never marry someone who wasn’t a returned missionary,” as if serving a full-time mission makes you somehow a more worthy priesthood holder, or a better husband and father.

 Sometimes unknowingly we level the harshest judgment on those who have never served, or who have come home early.
+And sometimes that judgement comes upon ourselves when we believe we haven’t lived up to what has been expected of us.
 The Lord has called us to serve.
-He has asked young men and young women to consider the call to serve as missionaries.
+He has asked young men and young women to heed the call to serve as missionaries.
+It is our priesthood duty.
+One I fully recognize.
 However, when we narrow our scope of service to only a full-time proselytizing mission, we miss the mark.
 Too often we forget that we believe in following the direction of our Prophet as well as our ability to receive personal revelation to direct our lives.
 They work in tandem.
 We may not know the circumstances that would lead someone not to serve a mission.
 And we are not called to judge, but love.

 When someone has extended to me a call to serve, I have not once been asked where or if I served a mission.
-Our election and worthiness with God is predicated on our obedience to the laws and ordinances of the Gospel, not some arbitrary stamp that we served in one specific capacity for 18 to 24 months.
+Our election and worthiness with God is predicated on our obedience to the laws and ordinances of the Gospel.
 So before you go and charge me as a heathen who doesn’t believe people should serve missions, I want to say this.
 I wholly believe a mission is a growth opportunity for youth, and they should try to take full advantage of it.
 I serve with the young men, and I want my deacons to consider seriously the call to serve and determine for themselves to go.
 I encourage it.
 I support them.
 I have a deep desire for my children to go and have that formative experience.
+I teach them that it is their priesthood duty to serve.
+I will try teach my children to look at the mission in the context of temple covenants.
+This truly is an act of consecration of ones time.

 Even though this experience and other ones like it haven’t shaken my testimony one iota, that doesn’t make it hurt any less for me or my spouse.